stefan-lemmens/SLS-Favorite-Quick-Drop-Shortcuts/README.md

-# SLS Favorite Quick Drop-Shortcuts
+# SLS Favorite Quick Drop Shortcuts
 A VIPM package to install and configure my favorite LabVIEW Quick Drop shortcuts.

 All included Quick Drop Keyboard shortcuts can also be found on the [Quick Drop Enthusiasts Forum](http://bit.ly/lvquickdropenthusiasts).